Pac1226/Crypto-Analytics-Dashboard/README.md

 ## Installation Guide

 FinancialAnalysis and Messari.Messari are required to run the Jupyter Notebook locally on your computer.
 There are four additional modules in the "formulas" folder that the application also depends on.

-Accessing the web-applications requires no programming or downloading.
-These are accessible to anyone through a web browser.

 --